Karen Grylls: Career

 From 1989 to 2011, Grylls conducted the New Zealand Youth Choir.
 In 1992, the Youth Choir won the Silver Rose Bowl award at the international choral competition Let the Peoples Sing.
 She founded the Voices New Zealand Chamber Choir in 1998.
 In 2011, she became artistic director of Toronto's Exultate Chamber Choir for two years.
 Since 1986, Grylls has been a lecturer in music at the University of Auckland, rising to become an associate professor in 2000.

 Grylls has been a judge at numerous international choral competitions and festivals.

 Honours and awards

 In the 1999 New Year Honours, Grylls was appointed an Officer of the New Zealand Order of Merit, for services to choral music.
 She received an Auckland University Distinguished Teaching Award in music in 1996 for excellence in teaching.
 In 2006, she received a KBB Citation for Services to New Zealand Music from the Composers Association of New Zealand.

+In the 2023 King's Birthday and Coronation Honours, Grylls was promoted to Companion of the New Zealand Order of Merit, for services to choral music.